Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 It might not be terribly fast-paced but it’s a low-key novel that shimmers with suspense throughout.
 It’s a brutally honest account of a man caught up in a world that he doesn’t understand and is a superb portrait of a psychologically damaged killer, one that is unflinching, thought-provoking and deeply unsettling.

-Author, Book review, Books in translation, Fiction, holocaust, literary fiction, Merethe Lindstrøm, Norway, Other Press
+Author, Book review, Fiction, holocaust, literary fiction, Merethe Lindstrøm, Norway, Other Press, translated fiction, women in translation

 ‘Days in the History of Silence’ by Merethe Lindstrøm